MUSTE-Project/MULLE/README.md

 To be able to build the grammar files you will also need to install GF and its RGL.
 Please follow the guidelines here: <http://www.grammaticalframework.org>

-The front-end dependencies are managed with `npm`.
-This is also required to successfully run the web UI.

 ### Setup

 To setup one of the packages you need to select which GHC version you want to use.
 Currently it's only tested with 8.4.3.
 To use this version do